pvinis/react-conditional-wrap/README.md

 # react-conditional-wrap

-A simple component that helps you easily wrap components with other components, contidionally.
+A simple component that helps you easily wrap components with other components, conditionally.

 ## Installation